 There are no cannabis dispensaries in Hamilton.
 Therefore, there are no retail stores to visit in the city.

-Although the State of Ohio permits the operations of medical cannabis dispensaries, the City of Hamilton has banned the operations of such establishments.
+Although the State of Ohio permits the operations of cannabis dispensaries, the City of Hamilton has banned the operations of such establishments.
 Note that state law allows Ohio municipalities to restrict the operations of cannabis businesses within their limits.

 Ohio’s HB 523 is the measure containing the medical cannabis laws in operation in Hamilton.
-The state law established a medical marijuana control program (OMMCP) allowing residents of the state with qualifying conditions to use medical cannabis upon getting a physician's recommendations.
+The state law established a medical marijuana program allowing residents of the state with qualifying conditions to use medical cannabis upon getting a physician's recommendations.
 The measure set up a patient caregiver registry to which qualifying patients must apply for inclusion.

 You must reside in Ohio and be diagnosed with one of the qualifying medical conditions approved by the Ohio Medical Marijuana Control Program in order to qualify for a medical marijuana card.
 Also, you must have the recommendation to use marijuana to treat your condition from a registered physician with a Certified-to-Recommend (CTR) status in Ohio.
-To find a CTR physician in the city or a neighboring municipality, use the state medical board list of licensed physicians.

-After receiving a physician's recommendation, you may register for a medical marijuana card through the Ohio Medical Marijuana Control Program portal.
-After the physician verifies your condition, you will receive an email notification from the OMMCP with a unique link for completing your application.
+After receiving a physician's recommendation, you may register for a medical marijuana card through the Ohio Medical Marijuana Program portal.
+After the physician verifies your condition, you will receive an email notification from the Program with a unique link for completing your application.
 The application procedure requires the completion of a form, the submission of proof of Ohio residency, and the payment of the $50 application fee.
 Patients who qualify for financial aid, such as veterans and persons with low-income status, may be eligible for a fee reduction.
+You will receive a medical marijuana card upon approval of your application.
+The application review and card issuance process may take up to 4 weeks.

 There are no cannabis dispensaries in the City of Hamilton.